marcellelee/marcellelee.github.io/index.md

 ## About Me
 Security practitioner, educator, and mentor.
 Passionate about network security, user education, and digital forensics, particularly packet analysis.
+Courses I teach include network security, Security+ prep, digital forensics, and Linux.
 Cyber competition enthusiast.
 Champion of diversity in tech.
 Collector of certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
-Most links are to my Google drive share.
-Courses I teach include network security, Security+ prep, digital forensics, and Linux.
+You can also email me at marcellelee@protonmail.com.

 Thanks goes out to [Patrick Malanoski](https://www.linkedin.com/in/patrick-malanoski/), who started this account and page for me and who also teaches me about coding and cryptocurrency!
 Also, hat-tip to [Adam P](https://github.com/adam-p) for the super-helpful markdown cheatsheet.

 > The most dangerous phrase in the language is, ‘We’ve always done it this way.’ ~ Grace Hopper
+___
 ## Resources

-### My Resources
+### Resources Developed by Me
 Primarily written or developed by me.
 See below for different categories.
 Reuse is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).

 #### Packet Captures